lamboktulus1379/gra-project/README.md

 A RESTful API built with Go following Clean Architecture principles and implementing JWT-based authentication.

+## Framework Migration Complete

+This project has been successfully migrated from using an internal core framework to using the external [GRA Framework](https://github.com/lamboktulussimamora/gra).
+This migration provides better maintainability, version control, and easier updates.

 ## Project Structure

 The project follows Clean Architecture principles with the following layers: